neerajk555/SQL-Training-exercise/module-14-triggers/01-Quick-Warm-Ups.md

 SELECT * FROM wu14_accounts;
 -- Expected: Balance is now 0.00

--- Step 7: Try to go negative from zero
--- UPDATE wu14_accounts SET balance = -0.01 WHERE account_id = 1;
+-- Step 7: Try to go negative from zero (uncomment to test) -- UPDATE wu14_accounts SET balance = -0.01 WHERE account_id = 1;
 -- ❌ Error!
 Even tiny negative amounts are blocked
+-- This is database-level protection - even $0.01 negative is caught!
 ```

 **🔍 How It Works**: